jortel/gofer/docs/sphinx/notes.rst

   consistently provide functionality when using external commands is needed.
   Supports cancellation, progress reporting and returns stdout and stderr.
   The *system* and *package* plugins converted to use this.

+- Improved debug logging in messaging adaptor reliability packages.
+  This helps with troubleshooting AMQP issues.

+- Added *latency* property to the `[main]` section.

+Fixes:

+- Minor memory leak fixed.
+The leak was ~384 bytes per request.

+- Fixes issue whereby locally stored requests are routed to a plugin that no longer specifies a URL.
+The requests are discarded.

+- Amqp connections used by plugin thread pool workers closed between requests.
+  These connections can be idle/unused for long periods.
+Closing them reduces the number of open network connections.

+Deprecated:

+- The ``uuid`` in the [messaging] section of the plugin descriptor has been deprecated.
+Use [model] ``queue`` instead.

+- The ``@initializer`` decorator has been deprecated.
+Use ``@load`` instead.

 - Authorization has been support.
 It will continue to support authentication.
 This includes: